-UNIVERSALITY Besides remarkable cross-lingual resources like BabelNet, UBY, and Open Multilingual Wordnet, SRL schemes and AMR have also been studied for their cross-linguistic applicability.
-PropBank and FrameNet have been translated to multiple languages, and there are SRT schemes that use cross-linguistic applicability as main criteria, e.g. UCCA, and the LinGO Grammar Matrix, both of which draw on typological theory.
+UNIVERSALITY.
+Besides remarkable cross-lingual resources like BabelNet, UBY (Gurevych et al. 2012), and Open Multilingual Wordnet, SRL schemes and AMR have also been studied for their cross-linguistic applicability.
+PropBank and FrameNet have been translated to multiple languages, and there are SRT schemes that set cross-linguistic applicability as main criteria, e.g. UCCA, and the LinGO Grammar Matrix, both of which draw on typological theory.

-2.4.9.3 Anchoring graph fragments to tokens
+2.5.9.3 Anchoring graph fragments to tokens

 Finally, we would like to follow Koller, Oepen, and Sun (2019) in distinguishing three flavors by the degree of anchoring.
 The strongest form of anchoring is bi-lexical dependency graphs, when graph nodes injectively correspond to surface lexical units (tokens).
 In such graphs, each node is directly linked to a specific token (but there may be semantically empty tokens), and the nodes inherit the linear order of their corresponding tokens.
-Linguistic frameworks in this flavor include CCG word-word dependencies, Enju Predicate-Argument Structures, DELPH-IN MRS Bi-Lexical Dependencies, and Prague Semantic Dependencies.
+Linguistic frameworks in this flavor include CCG word-word dependencies, Enju Predicate-Argument Structures, DELPH-IN MRS Bi-Lexical Dependencies (which we will shortly discuss in Section 2.5.9.4), and Prague Semantic Dependencies.
 The middle flavor relaxes the correspondence relations between nodes and tokens, while still explicitly annotates the correspondence between nodes and parts of the sentence, but nodes may align with subtoken or multi-token sequences, e.g. (derivational) affixes or phrasal constructions.
-Nodes may correspond to overlapping spans, enabling lexical decomposition (e.g. of causatives or comparatives).
-Representatives include Universal Conceptual Cognitive Annotation and two variants of 'reducing' the underspecified logical forms into directed graphs.
-AMRs on the other end are unanchored, in that the correspondence is not explicitly annotated.
+Nodes may correspond to overlapping spans, enabling lexical decomposition (e.g. that of causatives or comparatives).
+Representatives include Universal Conceptual Cognitive Annotation and variants of 'reducing' underspecified logical forms into directed graphs.

+AMRs on the other extreme are unanchored, in that the correspondence is not explicitly annotated.
 AMR deliberately backgrounds notions of compositionality and derivation.
 The framework frequently invokes lexical decomposition and represents some implicitly expressed elements of meaning, abstracting furthest from the surface signal.
-Mi generáltunk.
-Legalábbis azt hittük, hogy generálunk.
-'We generated.
-At least we thought we generated.'